TrellixVulnTeam/AutomationChallengeCode_DYMC/README.md

 # AutomationChallengeCode

+# Introduction
+	# This automation test uses Robotframework
+	# The following guidelines should be followed and libraries installed in order to run the test

 # To pull project from git
 	# Pull the project file from git using: git clone https://github.com/pathfindertimothy/AutomationChallengeCode.git

 # Installation
 	# Download and install python (version used 3.8.3) for the appropriate OS (appropriate system)from https://www.python.org/downloads